 Why this is important to me

-After receiving a Bachelors degree in Social Work and continuing on into a Masters Program, I have been able to learn not only from my own experiences but, also from a clinical and academic point of view as to why we as individuals do the things we do.
+After receiving a Masters degree in Social Work I have been able to learn not only from my own experiences but, also from a clinical and academic point of view as to why we as individuals do the things we do.

-I have coupled what I have learned along the way from deployments to Afghanistan, divorce, addiction, childhood trauma and sobriety, with human behavior and various therapeutic techniques to develop a transformative process .
-This has allowed me to work with a wide variety of people and issues.
+I have coupled what I have learned along the way from deployments to Afghanistan, divorce, addiction, childhood trauma and sobriety, with human behavior and various therapeutic techniques to develop a transformative process.
+This has allowed me to work with a wide variety of people and issues, both male and female.

 I know what it takes to implement change.